-- 4. C. On the Sunday with Palm-branches the service is of the Sunday. - On Tuesday is said the Office of the Dead with ix.
+- 4. C. On the Sunday with Palm-branches the service is of the Sunday.

+On Tuesday the Office of the Dead is said with ix.
 Lessons with the Mass on the morrow. - 5.
-C. On the Sunday with Palm-branches the service is of the Sunday. - On Tuesday is said the Office of the Dead with ix.
-Lessons with the Mass on the morrow. - I. 1.
-On the Sunday with Palm-branches the service is of the Sunday and let the Feasts of the Saints [Edward, Cuthbert, and Benedict] 10 be deferred until their Translations. - 2.
-J. On the Sunday with Palm-branches the service is of the Sunday.
+C. On the Sunday with Palm-branches the service is of the Sunday.

+On Tuesday the Office of the Dead is said with ix.
+Lessons with the Mass on the morrow. - I. J. On the Sunday with Palm-branches the service is of the Sunday and let the Feasts of the Saints [Edward, Cuthbert, and Benedict] 10 be deferred until their Translations. - 2.
+1. On the Sunday with Palm-branches the service is of the Sunday.
 2. Vespers will be of the Annunciation with a solemn Memorial of the Sunday. - 3.
-J. On the Sunday with Palm-branches the service is of the Sunday and nothing of Saint Richard until the Translation: and the Feast of Saint Ambrose must be deferred until the Tuesday after the Octave of Easter. - 4.
+J. On the Sunday with Palm-branches the service is of the Sunday and nothing of Saint Richard until the Translation: and the Feast of Saint Ambrose must be deferred until the Tuesday after the Octave of the Pasch. - 4.
 1. On the Sunday with Palm-branches the service is of the Sunday.

-On Tuesday is said the Office of the Dead with the Mass on the morrow. - 5.
+On Tuesday the Office of the Dead is said, with the Mass on the morrow. - 5.
 J. On the Sunday with Palm-branches the service is of the Sunday.

-On Tuesday is said the Office of the Dead with the Mass on the morrow. - I. 6.
+On Tuesday the Office of the Dead is said, with the Mass on the morrow. - I. 6.
 On the Sunday with Palm-branches the service is of the Sunday and let the Feasts of Saints of ix.
 Lessons [Edward, Cuthbert, and Benedict] 11 be deferred until the Translations of the same. - 2.
-6. 1 On the Sunday with Palm-branches the service is of the Sunday.
-Let the Feast of the Annunciation be deferred until the morrow : and 2.
-Vespers will be of the Annunciation : with a solemn Memorial of the Sunday.
+6 On the Sunday with Palm-branches the service is of the Sunday.
+Let the Feast of the Annunciation be deferred until the morrow: and 2.
+Vespers will be of the Annunciation: with a solemn Memorial of the Sunday.